 - 1 3/4 cups plus 2 tablespoons all-purpose flour (8 1/2 ounces)

 - 1 cup buttermilk (or make buttermilk substitute)

 - 1 to 2 tablespoons milk

-- In a cup, combine the sour milk or buttermilk and the 1 teaspoon of vanilla.
+In a cup, combine buttermilk or the buttermilk substitute and 1 teaspoon of vanilla.

-- Add the flour mixture to the first mixture, alternating with the sour milk or buttermilk and vanilla.
+Add the flour mixture to the first mixture, alternating with the buttermilk (or its substitute) and vanilla.

 Spoon the batter into the prepared cake pans and spread evenly.
 Bake for 25 to 30 minutes or until a wooden pick or cake tester inserted in center comes out clean.